-Franchisees benefit from the brand recognition of the company whose franchise they buy, but they’re also vulnerable if the public turns against that brand.
+Franchisees benefit from the brand recognition of the company whose franchise they buy.
+However, this also makes them vulnerable if the public turns against that brand.
+Therefore, your franchise is dependent on the current state of the larger company, as opposed to being able to manage your reputation with your own business.
 Health scares at another franchise branch, corporate scandals and more can all leave franchisees vulnerable and put their profits in jeopardy.

-Becoming a franchisee is a good fit for some and a bad idea for others.
+Becoming a franchisee is a good idea for some, and a bad one for others.
 Before you commit, it’s a good idea to weigh the pros and cons, do your research and seek legal advice.
 Different franchisors may offer radically different terms and conditions, so it pays to comparison shop.